eksperimental/elixir_inconsistencies/README.md

 # Elixir Inconsistencies

-The aim of this project, is to document all inconsistencies found throughout the Elixir programming languages.
+The aim of this project is to document all inconsistencies found throughout the Elixir programming language.
 Providing a single page where all inconsistencies can be looked at, hoping that many could be fixed in next major release, and if not possible users can still be aware of them.
 Also a reference to look at when creating new stuff in the Elixir programming language project.